Fear is a Trip.

 4. Accept honest help from others.

-Team, don’t be that guy/lady.
+Team, don’t be that brother or sister.
 Just as you have to stop kicking and swinging when you’re drowning in water, and relax your body so the lifeguard can save you – you have to relax your intellect, your ego, and your know-it-all to accept help from others who can actually guide you out of trouble.
 Proverbs 15:22

 5. Measure the circumstance against your existence – does it hold water?